wedoforce/sf-dev-101-practice/FAQ.md

 **Note**: If you know the answer to a question in the #questions channel - don't hesitate to respond!
 Beeing a part of engineering community is a part of being professional.

+## How do I switch between lessons/main page/FAQ/course overview?

+Each section is located in it's own branch.
+To switch to it you can use the branch picklist which is located right above the file list in the repo on the left

 ## There are 2 lessons in a week.
 In what order should I do them?

 Unless one of the lessons explicitly sets another one as a pre-requisite, you can do them in  any order.